taleldayekh/fair-share/README.md

    A set of functions for each resource which are used to query or mutate the database data.

 2. **mutations**
-   A set of resolver functions which define how to create, update or delete data.
+   A set of resolver functions which define how data for a field is created, updated or deleted.

 3. **queries**
-   A set of resolver functions which define how data for a field is being fetched.
+   A set of resolver functions which define how data for a field is fetched.

 4. **types**
-   _*Add description*_
+   GraphQL type definitions describing the fields that can be queried and mutated and the relationship between them.

 5. **schema.ts**
-   _*Add description*_
+   Generates the schema from the Query and Mutation types.

 6. **server.ts**
    Runs the server.